maroua-j/TP-DOCKER/README.md

-# Cloning the repo from Git hub
+# Cloning the repo from GitHub

 - With SSH :
 > git clone git@github.com:maroua-j/TP-DOCKER.git